Satin Pothos 'Exotica'

 Toxic to cats, dogs, and humans.
 Contains insoluble calcium oxalate crystals which cause intense oral irritation, drooling, vomiting, and difficulty swallowing if ingested.

-Water when the top 2-3 inches of soil feel dry.
-The leaves will slightly curl when the plant is thirsty, serving as a helpful indicator.
-Avoid overwatering to prevent root rot.
+Water when the top 2-3 inches feel dry.
+Slight leaf curl is a thirst cue.
+Skip overwatering to avoid root rot.
+Always choose a pot with drainage holes.

 In-Depth Care & Growth